brian91292/StreamCore/README.md

 ## StreamCore version 2.x (Current Version)
 ### Step 1
-Implement `ITwitchMessageHandler` or `IYouTubeMessageHandler` into the class which you want to receive the chat callbacks
+Implement `ITwitchIntegration`, `IYouTubeIntegration`, or `IGlobalChatIntegration` into the class which you want to receive the chat callbacks

-**Note:** StreamCore will automatically instantiate instances of any classes that implement an `IGenericMessageHandler` in OnApplicationStart, so make sure you don't instantiate these classes anywhere in your own code!
+**Note:** StreamCore will automatically instantiate instances of any classes that implement any `IGenericChatIntegration`-based interface in OnApplicationStart, so make sure you don't instantiate these classes anywhere in your own code!

 ### Step 2
-Setup the chat message callbacks that were defined by the interface you implemented above.
+Setup any chat message callbacks you wish to subscribe to.
+For Twitch, subscribe to the events in `TwitchMessageHandlers`, and likewise for YouTube subscribe to the events in `YouTubeMessageHandlers`.
+Any future integrations will follow this naming convention.

 ### Step 3
-After you have setup the chat message callbacks and your class is ready, set the `ChatCallbacksReady` property to `true` (this is part of the `IGenericMessageHandler` interface, so you'll see what I mean once you do step 1).
+After you have setup the chat message callbacks and your class is ready, set the `IsPluginReady` property to `true` (this is part of the `IGenericChatIntegration` interface, so you'll see what I mean once you do step 1).

-**Note:** As long as `ChatCallbacksReady` is set to false, StreamCore will not try to establish a connection to any chat services.
+**Note:** As long as `IsPluginReady` is set to false, StreamCore will not try to establish a connection to any chat services.
 This means you can effectively block StreamCore from establishing any chat connections for as long as you need until your class is ready.

 ### Example
 ```cs